Did you know? Any time you use a website, mobile application, or even answer a phone call you are at risk of being phished.

 So how do you avoid falling for phishing hook, line, and sinker?
 Our pentesters have compiled 5 tips you can start implementing today to keep you and your organization safeguarded:

-1. Never Give Out Personal Information
+1. Never Give Out Personal Information Online

-Always be suspicious of anyone asking for banking information, if you’re not sure, call them back at the number listed on their website, or provide the required information in person.
+Always be suspicious of anyone asking for banking information; if you’re not certain that the person is authorized to be asking for said information, call them back at the number listed on their website or provide the required information in person.
 The same concept goes for your credentials (i.e., username and password) or any other sensitive information.

-2. Avoid Clicking Links
+2. Avoid Clicking Suspicious Links

-3. Avoid Downloading Attachments
+3. Don't Download Attachments

 Be suspicious of unexpected e-mails with attachments; especially if the e-mail body indicates the file is password protected.
 This is a common method attackers use to avoid being detected by your antivirus.
 Downloading attachments is fine when you know the sender, are expecting attachments, and the email you receive seems very specific to your relationship with the sender.
 If you receive an unexpected message containing an attachment, with a generic message (even if you know the sender), be wary.

-5. Be Skeptical
+5. Stay Skeptical

-In general; be skeptical.
+In general, stay skeptical.
 If something seems too good to be true, or makes you uncomfortable then don’t click the link, or provide any information.
 You can often use a Google search to find out if an email or product is a scam.